Azornes/Comfyui-LayerForge/README.md

 ---

 ## 💖 Support / Sponsorship
+• ⭐ Give a star — it means a lot to me!
+• 🐛 Report a bug or suggest a feature

-If you’d like to support my work:
+• 💖 If you’d like to support my work:
 👉 [GitHub Sponsors](https://github.com/sponsors/Azornes)

+---

 ## 🙏 Acknowledgments